 Surgery.
 Surgical lengthening of the Achilles tendon or higher up in the calf muscle can be performed to treat toe walking.
 The procedure is done under general anesthesia as an outpatient, and the child wears walking casts for three weeks after the surgery.
 When the casts are removed, an arch support is placed in the shoes and night stretching AFO's are used for six months, just as with the serial casting treatment.

-Dr. Anderson usually recommends surgery only for patients with extremely severe toe walking, or for patients who have not improved with one of the other methods described above.
+Physicians usually recommend surgery only for patients with extremely severe toe walking, or for patients who have not improved with one of the other methods described above.

-With persistence, the vast majority of toe walkers can be successfully treated, Dr. Anderson says.
+With persistence, the vast majority of toe walkers can be successfully treated.

 If you're concerned about your child's toe walking, make an appointment with a Signature Medical Group orthopedic doctor today.